darshgarg7/IIoT-MQTT-Simulator/README.md

 # Instructions for Running the Project
-Prerequisites
 Mosquitto Broker: You need to have the Mosquitto broker installed to simulate the MQTT server.

 Install Mosquitto:

 On Ubuntu/Debian:
-bash
-Copy code
 sudo apt-get install mosquitto sudo apt-get install mosquitto-clients

 On macOS (using Homebrew):
-bash
-Copy code
 brew install mosquitto
-Python MQTT Client Libraries: Install the Python MQTT client library (paho-mqtt) for communication between the clients and the broker.

-Install the required libraries:

-bash
-Copy code
-pip install paho-mqtt
 Running the Mosquitto Broker
 Once you have installed Mosquitto, you can start the broker with the following command (ensure port 1883 is open):

-bash
-Copy code
+On Ubuntu/Debian:
 mosquitto -v
+The -v option enables verbose output so you can see all incoming and outgoing messages in the terminal.

-on macos:
+on macOS:
 brew services start mosquitto
 to stop: brew services stop mosquitto
-The -v option enables verbose output so you can see all incoming and outgoing messages in the terminal.

-Running the IoT Clients (optional):
+# Running the IoT Clients (optional):
 Each client simulates an IoT device that connects to the broker and interacts with different topics.
 You can run the clients one at a time or in parallel.

 Client 1 (Publisher and Subscriber):